 Torrance, Domestic Violence with Knives, Plea to 242

-However, being in sunny Southern California was welcome relief and the client stopped taking her seasonal affective disorder medicine.
-She believed it was no longer necessary and her doctor her also adjusted her other medications for emotional stability.Why This Summary Matters: Client, age 51, allegedly punches husband in his back and then attacks him husband with large kitchen knives in Torrance.
+However, being in sunny Southern California was a welcome relief and the client stopped taking her seasonal affective disorder medicine.
+She believed it was no longer necessary and her doctor also adjusted her other medications for emotional stability.Why This Summary Matters: Client, age 51, allegedly punches husband in his back and then attacks him with large kitchen knives in Torrance.
 The husband runs out of the house.
 Case resolved for simple battery, not domestic violence.

 Making matters worse, our client’s mom passed away and our client was responsible for much of the estate matters.
 This was a very stressful time communicating with family members from all over the world.
 When things could not seem to get any worse, the funeral home accidentally cremated our client’s mother.

 Two days later, our client’s husband told her that he again needed to travel for work and would be in another city for a few days.
 Our client exploded, punching her husband in the back.
 She then walked further into the kitchen, grabbing two eight to ten-inch butcher knives from the kitchen’s butcher block.
 She pulled the knives out of the butcher block and held one in each hand, turning toward her husband, saying, “Tell me what is going on!”

 The client was immediately arrested and taken to the Torrance Police Department, where she was booked and held for several hours before her husband posted bail to release her.

 The client then called Greg Hill & Associates and discussed her case.
 The client’s husband also called Greg and discussed the facts.
 Greg answered their questions about how such cases are handled in the Torrance Courthouse and recommended that the client immediately enroll in a court-approved batterers’ program, which she did.